Blues fire head coach Yeo after slow start - TSN.ca

 The Canadian Press

-ST. LOUIS — The St. Louis Blues have fired coach Mike Yeo and named Craig Berube as his interim replacement.
+ST. LOUIS — The St. Louis Blues fired coach Mike Yeo after a disappointing start to the season and named Craig Berube as his interim replacement.

 Berube had been an associate coach on Yeo's staff since the summer of 2017.
-Before that, he was coach of the Blues' AHL affiliate and has NHL head-coaching experience from his time with Philadelphia.
+Before that, he was coach of the Blues' AHL affiliate and has NHL head-coaching experience in parts of two seasons with Philadelphia.

+Yeo joined the Blues as an assistant in 2016 after five seasons with Minnesota.
+The Wild made the playoffs in three of Yeo's four seasons, and he was fired 55 games into the 2015-16 season.

+The Blues came into the season with Stanley Cup aspirations after acquiring centre Ryan O'Reilly and signing forwards Tyler Bozak, Patrick Maroon and David Perron.
+Yeo was considered to be on the hot seat and two consecutive losses led to his dismissal.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports